jonsterling/forest/content/trees/tfmt-000I.md

 <iframe class="quiver-embed" src="https://q.uiver.app/?q=WzAsMixbMCwwLCJBIl0sWzEsMCwiQiJdLFswLDFdXQ==&embed" width="304" height="176" style="border-radius: 8px; border: none;"></iframe>
 ```

-Therefore, we must conclude that although quiver is an excellent tool for authors of traditional $\LaTeX$ documents, it is not currently a candidate for inclusion in tools for hypertext mathematical authoring.
+Therefore, we must conclude that although quiver is an excellent tool for authors of traditional {#\LaTeX#} documents, it is not currently a candidate for inclusion in tools for hypertext mathematical authoring.